Onyx-Protocol/Onyx/docs/core/build-applications/control-programs.md

 If Alice wishes to be paid gold by an external party (Bob), she first creates a new control program in her account:

-$code ../examples/java/ControlPrograms.java create-control-program
+$code create-control-program ../examples/java/ControlPrograms.java ../examples/ruby/control_programs.rb

 She then delivers the control program to Bob, who provides it to the transaction builder:

-$code ../examples/java/ControlPrograms.java build-transaction
+$code build-transaction ../examples/java/ControlPrograms.java ../examples/ruby/control_programs.rb

 ## Retirement control programs